-Choosing a specific concentration for your MBA program can put ahead of the curve when it comes to finding a job in your chosen field.
+Choosing a specific concentration for your MBA program can put you ahead of the curve when it comes to finding a career in your chosen field.
 Businesses in Alaska have many unique needs when it comes to keeping operations running smoothly.
-Executives who have experience within the state may come into the company with a greater understanding of what needs to happen in order to thrive.
+Executives who have experience within the state may come into the company with a greater strategic understanding of what needs to happen in order for the business to thrive.

 These two concentrations are examples of study focuses that can set students up for success in Alaska.

-An MBA in Environmental Management puts the spotlight on sustainability and environmental responsibility within a business model.
-Students will learn how business and the environment currently affect one another, and may learn ways to minimize the impact of corporate life on the beautiful Alaskan landscape.
+An MBA in Environmental Management puts the spotlight on the science of sustainability and responsibility within a business model.
+Students will learn how business and the environment currently affect one another, and may learn ways to minimize the real impact of corporate life and policy on the beautiful Alaskan landscape.

 Due to the cost of shipping from the continental United States, much of Alaska’s economy is dependent on local businesses.
-Focusing on entrepreneurship can give students the knowledge required to the start businesses that will keep the state running in future years.
+Focusing on entrepreneurship can give students an overview of the knowledge required to the start businesses that will keep the state running in future years.

 Why Accreditation is Important?

 For the best quality of education, look for online programs from schools that have been regionally accredited.
-Credits earned in these programs may be easier to transfer if needed in the future.
+Any course credit earned in these programs will be easier to transfer if needed in the future.

 Career And Job Outlook For Graduates

-Despite many residents being employed by nationwide staples like retail stores, much of Alaska’s economy is driven by healthcare and social assistance services.
-Most of these organizations are based in metropolitan areas like Anchorage, Fairbanks, and Juneau, due to the greater need for human services in more densely populated regions.
-About 365,000 workers are employed by businesses in Alaska, with Anchorage leading as the top source of jobs in the state.
+Despite many residents being employed by nationwide staples, like retail stores, much of Alaska’s economy is driven by healthcare and social assistance services.
+Most of these organizations are based in metropolitan areas including Anchorage, Fairbanks, and Juneau, due to the greater need for human services in more densely populated regions.
+About 365,000 workers are employed by businesses in Alaska, with Anchorage leading as the main source of job offers in the state.